technomancy/leiningen/doc/PROFILES.md

  :production [:shared :prod-servers]}
 ```

+The vector should contain keywords referencing other profiles which
+will be merged together.

-It is not recommended to make a composite profile which contains both
+While it is possible to make a composite profile which contains both
-keywords and maps; they should either be all keywords or all maps.
+keywords and maps, this will become an error in a future version of Leiningen.

 Composite profiles also cannot have certain types of metadata
 propagated, which makes them incompatible with the `:provided`